afroisalreadyinu/miniboss/README.md

   stop
 ```

-We can start our small ensemble of services by running `./drillmaster-main.py
+We can start our small ensemble of services by running `./miniboss-main.py
 start`.
 After spitting out some logging text, you will see that starting the
 containers failed, with the `python-todo` service throwing an error that it
 cannot reach the database.
 The reason for this error is that the Postgresql
 process has started, but is still initializing, and does not accept connections
 yet.
 The standard way of dealing with this issue is to include backoff code in
 your application that checks on the database port regularly, until the
-connection is accepted. `drillmaster` offers an alternative with [lifecycle
+connection is accepted. `miniboss` offers an alternative with [lifecycle
 events](#lifecycle-events).
 For the time being, you can simply rerun
-`./drillmaster-main.py start`, which will restart only the `python-todo`
+`./miniboss-main.py start`, which will restart only the `python-todo`
 service, as the other one is already running.
 You should be able to navigate to
 `http://localhost:8080` and view the todo app page.

 You can also exclude services from the list of services to be started with the
-`--exclude` argument; `./drillmaster-main.py start --exclude python-todo` will
+`--exclude` argument; `./miniboss-main.py start --exclude python-todo` will
 start only `appdb`.
 If you exclude a service that is depended on by another, you
 will get an error.
 If a service fails to start (i.e. container cannot be started
 or the lifecycle events fail), it and all the other services that depend on it